-Desperate Palestinians break into Gaza UN warehouses for food
+Desperate Palestinians break into Gaza UN warehouses as toll tops 8,000

-Palestinians break into Gaza UN aid warehouses in a sign of desperation
+Palestinians break into Gaza UN aid warehouses as toll tops 8,000

-Thousands of people storm food warehouses in Gaza as civil order starts to collapse, the United Nations says.
+Thousands of people storm food warehouses in Gaza to take flour and basic needs in a mark of growing desperation.

-The United Nations Relief and Works Agency for Palestine Refugees (UNRWA) says thousands of Palestinians, desperate due to three weeks of total siege and bombing, broke into several of its warehouses in the Gaza Strip, taking wheat, flour and other basic goods.
+The United Nations relief agency says thousands of Palestinians, desperate due to three weeks of total siege and bombing, broke into several of its warehouses in the Gaza Strip, taking wheat, flour and other basic goods.

-“This is a worrying sign that civil order is starting to break down after three weeks of war and a tight siege,” said Thomas White, the UNRWA chief in Gaza.
+“This is a worrying sign that civil order is starting to break down after three weeks of war and a tight siege,” said Thomas White, director of the UN Relief and Works Agency for Palestine Refugees (UNRWA) in Gaza.

 Keep readinglist of 4 items